 Jaeho Yoon, Ph.D.

 Dr. Jaeho Yoon obtained his Ph.D. in developmental biology in the laboratory of Prof. Dr. Jaebong Kim at Hallym University in South Korea in 2012.
 Dr. Yoon studied the mechanisms of convergence and extension (CE) cell movements in Xenopus gastrula.
 For his postdoctoral studies, he joined the Cancer and Developmental Biology Laboratory at the National Cancer Institute at Frederick in Dr. Ira Daar’s lab in Dec 2013 as a Visiting Fellow.
+His research primarily concentrated on Eph-ephrinB signaling during embryogenesis and its implications in cancer metastasis.
 He has served as a Staff Scientist in the laboratory since August 2019.